toshas/torch-householder/README.md

 <img src="doc/img/logo_small.png" align="left" width="96">

-This repository implements the Householder transformation algorithm for calculating orthogonal matrices and Stiefel frames.
+This repository implements the Householder transformation algorithm for calculating orthogonal matrices and orthonormal frames.
 The algorithm is implemented as a Python package with differentiable bindings to PyTorch.
 In particular, the package provides an enhanced drop-in replacement for the `torch.orgqr` function.